 ...like her illustrious husband, she was clothed in the manufacture of our Country, in which her native goodness and patriotism appeared to the greatest advantage.”

-Artist Edward Savage begins a family portrait, including George and Martha Washington, her two youngest grandchildren, and one of the household slaves.
-Six years later he will do a larger version of the painting (now in the National Gallery of Art) and, two years after that, an engraved version, which will be published in both Philadelphia and London.
+Artist Edward Savage begins a family portrait, including George and Martha Washington, her two youngest grandchildren, and an enslaved man.
+Six years later he will do a larger version of the painting (now in the National Gallery of Art) and, two years after that, an engraved version, which will be published in Philadelphia and London.

 Undoubtedly Edward Savage's most famous work, The Washington Family was the only contemporary painting to depict the first president at Mount Vernon.